amnatp/shark-fin/BRD.md

 BL-008 Auto transition: Inquiry status set to Sourcing upon submitting any Rate Improvement Request (FR-INQ-008 / FR-PRREQ-006).
 BL-009 Customer Target Price (formerly rosTarget) stored distinct from ROS%; displayed without % symbol; persisted on inquiry when provided in request dialog.
 BL-010 Rate ID standardization (RID-* mapping) partially implemented in normalization layer (cart) — full cross-module standardization remains backlog.
+BL-023 Surcharges must be carrier-specific; entries with carrier 'ALL' or blank are disallowed and migrated out (backed up to localStorage key carrierSurcharges:orphanBackup).
+BL-024 Surcharge matching uses exact carrier match; no wildcard carrier; tradelane patterns support 'ALL/ALL', 'ALL/US*', 'THLCH/ALL', and explicit 'ORIGIN → DESTINATION'.
 BL-011 (Superseded numbering reused earlier) Pricing Request SLA turnaround 3-day target (see §19.3) – implemented fields for computation.
 BL-017 Hierarchical Data Visibility: User may access an inquiry if any of the following is true: (a) user is the direct owner, (b) user appears in the owner's supervisor chain (is above), (c) owner appears in the viewer's supervisor chain (is above viewer), (d) both share the exact team & location, (e) both share the same location, (f) both share the same region.
 Otherwise hidden.
 BL-018 Supervisor Chain (“Fishhook”) Resolution: Each user record includes optional supervisor username; system precomputes upward chain (excluding cycles).
 Used for visibility checks and future approval routing.